 How would you describe what Truveta could make possible for healthcare?

 When I explain to people why so much data really matters I like to share the Hubble telescope example.
 The Hubble telescope gave us a view of the galaxies and enabled us to see things that we couldn’t see with just a small telescope sitting on the ground.
 What Truveta does with this massive dataset will enable us to see those galaxies.
 They’ll see those patterns that will enable us to revolutionize the way we care for patients and what we didn’t see before.
 Because those patterns, if I’m looking at a small number of stars or patients, all of a sudden become really clear when I can have it all together.
 That’s the beauty of the proverbial Hubble telescope that Truveta can be for us in healthcare.

 What has been surprising to you about the company?

 Most surprising has been the rapid progress.
-Last week at the Health Management Academy’s CEO Summit, the Truveta team provided an update on their progress.
-Not only has the team grown to more than 100 individuals, including world-class technologists and clinical informaticists, but they have also made exciting strides with the technology.
-I was delighted to see a very early demo from Ranjani Ramamurthy, Chief Product Officer for Truveta.
+Not only has the team grown to more than 160 individuals, including world-class technologists and clinical informaticists, but they have also made exciting strides with the technology.
 The work is impressive and the team is making rapid progress to real insights using real world data in real time.
 I’m so proud of our collective teams and the work we’re doing together.
 I can’t wait for more people to see our progress.